jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Paley-Wiener theorem.md

 ###### _proof sketch:_

-This is just a consequence of [[Complex Analysis --- math-135/notes/Cauchy integral formula#_theorem _ identity theorem|the identity theorem]].
+This is just a consequence of [[Complex analysis --- math-135/notes/Cauchy integral formula#_theorem _ identity theorem|the identity theorem]].

 ##### _theorem:_ Paley-Wiener theorem